autowarefoundation/autoware-documentation/docs/design/autoware-architecture-v1/interfaces/components/list/control-control-mode-request.md

 ## Requirement

+- If the vehicle supports mode switching via Autoware, accept MANUAL and AUTONOMOUS at least.
 - If the vehicle does not support mode switching via Autoware, always return a failure response.
-- If the vehicle supports mode switching via Autoware, accept MANUAL and AUTONOMOUS at least.
-- Return a response with the `success` field set to false if an unsupported or unknown command is requested.
+- If an unknown or unsupported command is requested, return a failure response.
+- If the mode cannot be changed safely, return a failure response.

 ## Design